Divorce Mediation Attorneys in Arizona

 Why You Should Choose a Divorce Mediation Attorney

-You should give serious consideration to using a divorce mediation attorney if you are contemplating or are going through a divorce, legal separation, or a child custody or other dispute.
-Our divorce mediation attorneys each have over twenty years of experience in divorce and family law issues and have successfully mediation many divorce and legal separation cases in the past.
+You should give serious consideration to using a divorce mediation attorney if you are contemplating or are going through a divorce, legal separation, a child custody or other dispute.
+Our divorce mediation attorneys each have over twenty years of experience in divorce and family law issues and have successfully provided divorce mediation services to many Arizona families.

-There are many benefits to mediating your divorce case as opposed to litigating your family law case in court.
-These benefits include saving money in costly litigation, significantly shortening the time to complete the divorce, keeping the details of your circumstances private and not part of a public court record, and being able to reach more extensive agreements protecting both spouses because the court has only limited authority to enter certain orders whereas you can craft a more extensive agreement that goes well beyond what a court would have the authority to order.
+There are many benefits to using a divorce mediator in Arizona as opposed to litigating your family law case in court.
+These advantages include saving money in costly litigation, significantly shortening the time to complete the divorce, keeping the details of your circumstances private and not part of a public court record, and being able to reach more extensive agreements protecting both spouses because the court has only limited authority to enter certain orders whereas you can craft a more comprehensive agreement that goes well beyond what a court would have the power to order.

 How Divorce Mediation Works at Hildebrand Law, PC